hstevemcdonald/rd-takehome/README.md

 `$ npm run task-1`

-_Note, there are 2 examples provided in the output for task 1_
+_Note, there are 3 examples of output provided in the output for task 1_

 #### To display output from task 2, run